lamps-lab/AutoMeta/README.md

 ```
 mkdir -p etdrepo/scanned/PDF
 ```
 * Once you create the directory, put all the PDFs inside the PDF directory.
+Or you can grab the input examples that has been provided in the inputExample directory.

 ##### 5. Run the following script but you have to change the file permission:
 ```
 Changing the file permission:
+cd src/
 chmod 775 extract_metadata.sh

 Running the script: